Your guide to the 2023 Philadelphia Flower Show

 New activities this year include:

-- A “design and dine” event where you can craft your own floral arrangement ($40, separate from admission)
+- A “design and dine” event where you can craft your own floral arrangement ($40, separate from admission).

-- Activities for children inside the “Kids Cocoon”
+- Activities for children inside the “Kids Cocoon.”

 Plus: The return of “Fido Friday,” when guests can bring their dogs, and “Artisan Row,” a hub for creating floral and gardening crafts alongside makers.
+This year's show will also feature a winding, promenade-style walkway that will allow visitors to see all the exhibits.

 More Philadelphia stories